Photo by fizkes / Shutterstock.com

-Hackers accessed more information than Equifax previously disclosed to the public, according to The Wall Street Journal and CNN Money.
+Last month, we learned that hackers accessed more information than Equifax previously disclosed to the public, according to The Wall Street Journal and CNN Money.
 The publications learned this from documents that Equifax recently submitted to the U.S. Senate’s Banking Committee.

 - Social Security numbers

 - Driver’s license numbers (“in some instances”)

 Additionally, for small groups of U.S. consumers, the following information was accessed:

 - Credit card numbers (for about 209,000 consumers)